Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Everyone is at risk for the common cold.
 People are most likely to have colds during fall and winter, starting in late August or early September until March or April.
 The increased incidence of colds during the cold season may be attributed to the fact that more people are indoors and close to each other.
-In addition, many cold viruses thrive in low humidity, making the nasal passages drier and more vulnerable to infection.
+In addition, in cold, dry weather, the nasal passages become drier and more vulnerable to infection.

 Children suffer more colds each year than adults, due to their immature immune systems and to the close physical contact with other children at school or day care.
 In fact, the average child will have between 6 to 10 colds a year.
 The average adult will get 2 to 4 colds a year.

 Common cold symptoms may include: